 DESCRIPTION Enter a description to uniquely identify the WPA.

-TRANSMITTER ID Enter the WPA Id.
-The panel will not accept a WPA if it's ID is a duplicate of a currently configured WPA.
-Use this section to assign functions to button combinations.
+TRANSMITTER Enter the WPA ID.
+The panel will not accept a WPA if the WPA ID is already in use.

+FUNC.
+TO BUTTONS Use this section to assign functions to button combinations.
 Available functions are Panic, Panic Silent, Holdup, Suspicion, RF User Output, Medical.
 More than one button combination can be selected for the same function.
-For example: ELINIO TO Yellow - Suspicion● FUNC TO BUTTONS Red + Green - Holdup 20110110 For Commercial or Domestic installations, the default is: Red + Green - Panic Note: If no function is assigned to a button combination, it is still possible use that combination by using a trigger.
-See Triggers on page 287.
-The WPA may be configured to send periodic supervision signals.
+For example: Yellow = Suspicion Red + Green = Holdup • For Commercial or Domestic installations, the default is: Red + Green = Panic Note: If no function is assigned to a button combination, it is still possible to use that combination by using a trigger.
+See Triggers on page 290.
+SUPERVISION The WPA may be configured to send periodic supervision signals.
 If supervision is enabled on the WPA (with the jumper), the WPA sends out a supervision message about every 7.5 minutes.
 The time between messages is randomized to decrease the chances of collision with other WPAs.
-SUPERVISE The supervision function also needs to be enabled on the panel for the particular WPA for correct supervision operation.
+The supervision function must be enabled on the panel for the particular WPA for correct supervision operation.
 If the panel does not get a supervision signal, it raises an alarm that is shown in the keypad and logged.
 If supervision is not enabled, the WPA sends out a supervision message about every 24 hours to transmit the WPA battery status to the panel.
-This message is also randomized to decrease the chances of collision with other WPAs.
+The message interval is randomized to decrease the chances of collision with other WPAs.
 Select ENABLE if supervision has been enabled for that particular WPA.
 TEST Enables testing of the WPA signal.

-Triggers on page 287
+- Triggers on page 290

-Wireless on page 150
+- Wireless on page 139

-WPA Test on page 169
+- WPA Test below